MatMoore/korean-study-cards/README.md

 See Kris Jenkins' blog post [How I structure Elm apps](http://blog.jenkster.com/2016/04/how-i-structure-elm-apps.html).

+I'm using the [Materialize](http://materializecss.com/) CSS framework for the UI components.

 These things would be great [pull requests](http://hisham.hm/2016/01/01/how-to-make-a-pull-request-on-github-a-quick-tutorial/):

 - Let the user hear each number in Korean